Renato Nhaga

-Renato Sam-Na Nhaga (born 27 March 2007) is a Bissau-Guinean professional footballer who plays as a defensive midfielder for the Primeira Liga side Casa Pia, and the Guinea-Bissau national team.
+Renato Sam-Na Nhaga (born 27 March 2007) is a Bissau-Guinean professional footballer who plays as a midfielder for the Süper Lig side Galatasaray, and the Guinea-Bissau national team.

-Club career
+Early life

 Born in Bissau, Nhaga moved to Portugal in 2022 and was originally banned from playing football for administrative reasons.
 In 2023, he joined the youth academy of Casa Pia.

+Club career

 On 31 July 2024, Nhaga signed his first professional contract with Casa Pia for 2 seasons.
-He made his senior and professional debut with Casa Pia as a substitute in a 3–1 Primeira Liga loss to Estoril on 29 April 2025, becoming Casa Pia's youngest debutant ever in the league at 18 years 1 month and 2 days old.
+He made his senior and professional debut with Casa Pia as a substitute in a 3–1 Primeira Liga loss to Estoril on 29 April, becoming Casa Pia's youngest debutant ever in the league at 18 years 1 month and 2 days old.
 On 2 July 2025, he extended his contract with Casa Pia until 2028.
-On 6 July 2025, he was named "Athlete of the Year" at Casa Pia.
+Four days later, he was named "Athlete of the Year" at Casa Pia.

+On 5 February 2026, he signed a contract with Turkish giant Galatasaray until the end of the 2029–30 season.
+It was announced that a transfer fee of €6,500,000 will be paid to his club for this transfer.

+He scored his first goal for the club on 3 March in a 2–1 win against Alanyaspor in the domestic cup, and scored his first league goal on 14 March in a 3–0 win against Istanbul Başakşehir.